Hussseinkizz/duotone/README.md

 7. Press **Ctrl + K + T** to show installed themes.
 8. Use arrow down/up keys to scroll through and select **Duotone**
 9. Hit enter and that's it!
+10. 🌟🌟🌟🌟🌟 Rate five-stars 😃

-10. **Optional:** Use the recommended settings below for best experience
+11. **Optional:** Use the recommended settings below for best experience

 ## Recommended Settings